 The work should take between 2-3 hours, we assume the room is quite large, and the installer will be ripping up and disposing of the original carpets.

 You will, of course, need to remove all your possessions and sofas/beds, etc. before they arrive.
 If you don’t, the work will take longer (and probably cost more!)

 Variations in Price

-Some carpet installers will not take the old carpets away with them, they will leave the disposal down to you.
-These installers are therefore cheaper then those who have the means to take the old carpets away and skip them.
+Some carpet installers will not take the old carpets away with them; they will leave the disposal down to you.
+These installers are therefore cheaper than those who have the means to take the old carpets away and skip them.
 Don’t forget that a carpet can be very heavy and take up a lot of space!

-The type of carpet will obviously have a big impact on the final price.
+The type of carpet will obviously have a significant impact on the final price.
 The labour fees are usually the same regardless of the cost of the carpet itself.

 We assume you are having new underlay and carpet grippers, you could save money by leaving these in place, but we recommended replacing them.

 We have created several other related help pages you may be interested in:

 - See how much it typically costs to have wooden flooring supplied and installed.